mantczakaus/ont_amplicon/README.md

 | ONT141 | 10929 | 2338 | 21.39 | | | GREEN |
 | ONT142| 21849 | 4232 | 9.37 | | | GREEN |

+### Clustering step outputs
+In this mode, the output from Rattle will be saved under **SampleName/clustering/rattle/SampleName_rattle.fasta**.
+The number of reads contributing to each clusters is listed in the header.
+The amplicon of interest is usually amongst the most abundant clusters (i.e. the ones represented by the most reads).

+### Polishing step outputs
+(in progress)

+### Blast search outputs
-All the top hits derived for each contig are listed under the file **SampleName_assembly_blastn_top_hits.txt**.
+All the top hits derived for each contig are listed in the file **SampleName/megablast/SampleName_final_polished_consensus_megablast_top_10_hits.txt**.
 This file contains the following 26 columns:
 ```
 - qseqid
 - sgi